Overview

 Correlation circle.
 Plots panelist and tag correlation.

 Assessors.
 Plots panelist correlation.
+Scroll down the sheet to find this plot.

 - Tags.
 Plots tag correlation.
 Only tags that were used more times than the citation threshold value set before generating the report will be included in the plot.
+Scroll down the sheet to find this plot.

 Consensus Configuration